On the geometry of positive cones in finitely generated groups: Introduction

-\end{enumerate} We will say that a group is Hucha if it is Hucha relative to the trivial subgroup. \end{defi}
+\end{enumerate} We will say that a group is Hucha if it is Hucha relative to the trivial subgroup.\footnote{About the terminology.
+Prieto is an Spanish word which could be translate as tight.
+Whereas hucha refers to an old leather gadget who has an elongated slot which opens under a small pressure in order to insert and keep the coins. } \end{defi}

 Prototypical examples of Prieto groups are finitely-generated torsion-free abelian groups.
 It is well known that if one view $\Z^n$ as the standard lattice in $\mathbb{R}^n$, positive cones essentially correspond to half-spaces defined by hyperplanes in $\R^n$ going through the origin (see Section \ref{sec: Prieto}).
-Less obvious examples are braid groups and the group $\widetilde{T}$ from Remark \ref{rem: tilde T} among others.
-See Corollary \ref{cor: Braids are Prieto}.
-On the other hand, free groups are {\it Hucha groups} with respect to all its infinite index finitely generated subgroups.
-See Proposition \ref{prop:F2hucha}.
+Less obvious examples are braid groups and the group $\widetilde{T}$ from Remark \ref{rem: tilde T}, among others (see Corollary \ref{cor: Braids are Prieto}).
+On the other hand, free groups are {\it Hucha groups} with respect to all its infinite index finitely generated subgroups (see Proposition \ref{prop:F2hucha}).

-As mentioned before, there is a beautiful interplay between the opposite properties (Prieto/Hucha) to construct new Hucha groups.
-For instance we can show
+As mentioned before, there is a beautiful interplay between the opposite properties Prieto and Hucha, that allows to construct new Hucha groups.
+For instance we can show the following.

 \begin{thm} Suppose that $A$ has the Hucha property with respect to a subgroup $C$, and suppose that $C$ is Prieto.
-Then every HNN extension $A*_C t$ and every amalgamated free product of $A*_C B$, where $B$ is any finitely generated group, are Hucha (whenever they are left-orderable). \end{thm}
+Let $G$ be either an HNN extension $A*_C t$ of an amalgamated free product of $A*_C B$, where $B$ is any finitely generated group.
+If $G$ is left-orderable, then $G$ is Hucha. \end{thm}

-Theorem \ref{thm: main combination} is really a corollary of our main technical result, Theorem \ref{thm:induction}, where in addition, we conclude that HNN extensions and amalgameted free product are Hucha with respect to a family of non-trivial subgroups.
-This allow us, starting from free groups, to inductively build an infinite family of Hucha groups, that we denote by $\mathfrak{H}$.
+Theorem \ref{thm: main combination} is really a corollary of our main technical result, Theorem \ref{thm:induction}.
+There, we conclude that HNN extensions and amalgameted free product are Hucha with respect to a family of non-trivial subgroups.
+Starting from free groups, we use Theorem \ref{thm:induction} to inductively build an infinite family of Hucha groups that we denote by $\mathfrak{H}$.